Install and Setup ReadStore (Tutorial Part 1)

 If you’re on Windows, use PuTTY to set up the SSH tunnel.
 Follow this PuTTY tutorial to configure your connection.

-- Change the Admin Password: Move to the Settings page and update the default password for better security.
+1. Change the Admin Password: Move to the Settings page and update the default password for better security.
+This ensures that passwords are not accidentally logged.

-- Create New Users: Move to the Admin page, create user accounts and grant staging permissions to enable FASTQ file uploads.
+2. Create New Users: Move to the Admin page, create user accounts and grant staging permissions to enable file uploads.

 Once your user accounts are set up, login and move to the Settings page.
 Here you can get your user token which you need to configure the ReadStore command line interface (CLI).